mehwaffle10/Waffle_Balance/README.md

 	- Knights: Slash, jab, and shield as normal
 	- Builders: Can only dig, since selecting a block makes you drop what you are holding
 - Can bounce boulders into rock and roll mode if a player is holding the trampoline
-- Cost 100 coins so they can be bought with by all classes but are less spammable
+- Cost 120 coins so they can be bought with by all classes but are less spammable
 - Snap to angles by default
 	- Can hold down to get exact angles
 - Are now flammable
 	- Burn until destroyed
-	- Take 50% more fire damage
+	- Take 2x fire damage
+	- Takes 1 heart of damage immediately from fire arrow
 	- Ignite things that they bounce while on fire
 		- Ignite any held objects as well
 - No longer bounce enemy fire arrows